fac-14/teamcoolerweek1/README.md

 In the end, we finished a mobile layout in time and spent the last hour or so adding a few last bits such as form validation with HTML5, cleaning up our semantic HTML for screen readers, and tweaking some responsive breakpoints.

+## Code Review and Addressing Issues

+### Code review

+Issues raised by our teammates included:

+* Cleaning up our HTML and CSS to remove empty classes, commented out bits, unused images from the img folder, etc.
+* Cleaning up our CSS to make better use of classes for repeated styling, as opposed to ids
+* Making our form look better on smaller screens
+* Fixing HTML validation on our form so that it allowed the form to be submitted
+* Fixing text styling

+### Issues not fixed and further research

+* Clarifying use of semantic HTML (articles, divs, etc)
+* Landscape mode on mobile
+* Further form validation using regex in `pattern` tags

 ## Lessons and stretch goals

 Perhaps our biggest lesson was in realising that we should not have left mobile to late to work on.
 In trying to take a desktop layout and switch it to mobile, we found we were creating a lot of 'workarounds' rather than easily taking our HTML and styling it up differently.

 ![](https://media.giphy.com/media/26FPy3QZQqGtDcrja/giphy.gif)

+Another lessons we learned on code review day was... well, we spent 40 minutes trying to undo a commit/merge from the command line, and I still don't think we're sure.

 If we had more time, we definitely would like to focus on: